mkcarino/air-quality-index/README.md

 npm run start
 ```

 2\.
-Open [localhost:8080](http://localhost:8080) to see the live app.
+Open [localhost:8000](http://localhost:8000) to see the live app.

 ## What’s in the repo

-This repo includes the source code of _LitHub_.
 The app has the following structure:

 ```